CJBR-97/CJBR-97.github.io/docs/prompting.md

 </figure>

 ### Horns
 These are some of the most tricky in my experience.
 They come in many styles but Copilot has a limited ability to pick up on modifications such as "Shorter" or "less curly".
 In order to get the horns you want, try to specify "**location**, **surface**, and **direction**", i.e. "knobbled horns sweeping past temples" or "pearlescent smooth horned brow".
-Alternatively, break the advice from earlier and ask for the _specific_ type of horns you want directly, i.e. antellope, gazelle, moose, etc.
+Alternatively, break the advice from earlier and ask for the _specific_ type of horns you want directly, i.e. antelope, gazelle, moose, etc.

 ### Ears
 A simple aspect but one that can be very inconsistent in the end product.
 Here are a few observations to help with prompting this trait: